serkon/themoviedb/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+It is a project developed with Next js that pulls data from The Movie Datase API.